Miradnansiraj/digitalcv/README.md

 ## About This Project

+This project shows a site that shows all my skills and past experiences.
-This Project is written in laravel framework, using bootstrap, react, javascript and PHP.
+The Project is written in laravel framework, using bootstrap, react, javascript and PHP.

 ## Requirements to view project